EMBRYOPSIDA Pirani & Prado

 EPHEDRACEAE Dumortier Back to Pinales

-1/65.
-North (warm) temperate, W. South America; drier habitats (map: see Frankenberg & Klaus 1980; Caveney et al. 2001).
-[Photo - Ripe seed, Megasporangia, Habit, Microsporangia, Dwarf plant]
+1/54.
+North (warm) temperate, W. South America, S.E.
+Brazil; drier habitats (map: see Frankenberg & Klaus 1980; Caveney et al. 2001).
+[Photos - Ripe seed, Megasporangia, Habit, Microsporangia, Dwarf plant.]

 Genes & Genomes.
-There has been a great increase in the rate of synonymous substitutions in the mitochondrial genome and chloroplast and nuclear sequences are also divergent compared with those of other seed plants (Mower et al. 2007 and references).
+There has been a great increase in the rate of synonymous substitutions in the mitochondrial genome, and chloroplast and nuclear sequences are also divergent compared with those of other seed plants (Mower et al. 2007 and references).

 Chemistry, Morphology, etc. Species of Ephedra are pharmacologically very active and contain a number of distinctive secondary metabolites (Caveney et al. 2001). (

 For some general information, see Rydin et al. (2004) and the Gymnosperm Database, and for nodal anatomy, see Marsden and Steeves (1955) and Singh and Maheshwari (1962).

 Phylogeny.
 There is little strong phylogenetic structure along the backbone of a 7 plastid gene-2 compartment analysis of extant species of Ephedra, indeed, there is rather little molecular divergence within the genus (Rydin & Korall 2009; Rydin et al. 2010).
 Mediterranean species may form a grade at the base of the tree, and in the monophyletic New World clade, a South American clade is embedded in a paraphyletic North American group, however, in some analyses the Mediterranean species form a clade (e.g. Rydin & Korall 2009; Ickert-Bond & Renner 2016 and refences).
 The insect-pollinated Ephedra foeminea (see above) may be sister to the rest of the genus.